GLYCAM-Web/website/Examples/JsonApi/README.md

 be the service you prefer.

 ## Build3DStructure
-The Build3DStructure service returns very similar information.
+The Build3DStructure service returns very similar data, along with the information you need to poll for statuses and download files.
 These requests can optionally define build options, if desired.
-If you only wish to retrieve a "default" 3D structure, you can ignore the build options.
+If you only wish to retrieve the default 3D structure, you can ignore the build options.

 Requests to build a PDB file generate responses with these features:
 * A download url for a project.
 * IDs for each available conformer in that project.
 * Information about options available for this structure.
 * Values needed to poll the status of any files you plan to download.